basher/WebUI-Parcel/README.md

 #### Code splitting with dynamic imports

-- We're using dynamic imports inside `.\src\ts\index.ts` to create a separate `polyfills.js` bundle for [legacy browsers that need them](https://philipwalton.com/articles/loading-polyfills-only-when-needed/).
+- Using dynamic imports inside `.\src\ts\index.ts` to create a separate `polyfills.js` bundle for [legacy browsers that need them](https://philipwalton.com/articles/loading-polyfills-only-when-needed/).
-- We also dynamically import certain components that are not regarded as "**core platform**" features.
+- Also dynamically import certain components that are not regarded as "**core platform**" features.
 This is managed **per theme** inside `..\src\ts\ui-init-theme.ts`.
 - This massively reduces the JavaScript bundle size for modern browsers.
-- Unfortunately, we are not able to further optimise bundle size with differential bundling, as we cannot dynamically set `theme-specific npm package entry points` to use in conjunction with different `npm targets`.

 ## UI code formatting & linting

 - This repo requires `eslint`, `stylelint` and `prettier`.
 - They are all installed, after cloning the repo, by running `npm install`.
 - Developers are encouraged to also install the appropriate VSCode extensions for these linters to assist with identifying formatting & linting issues at the code authoring stage.
-- We use `git hooks` (via `husky` and `lint-staged`) to ensure no linting errors are committed to the remote codebase.
+- Uses `git hooks` (via `husky` and `lint-staged`) to ensure no linting errors are committed to the remote codebase.

 > NOTES:
 > - `eslint` errors will only be shown in VSCode if you open VSCode from the project root folder, not a parent folder.
 > - VSCode `stylelint` extension introduced breaking changes in V14.
-To lint Sass files, you need to add the following into your VSCode `settings.json` file:
+To lint Sass files, add the following into VSCode `settings.json` file:
 > ```
 > "css.validate": false,
 > "scss.validate": false,